stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 There are several files that you will want to edit for configuring and setting up your TF2 server.
 The big one is the server.cfg file located in the orangebox/tf/cfg folder.
 This file is where you set all of the server variables that control how your server runs.

-There are literally hundreds of possible variables in srcds, many of which have no effect on a TF2 server.
+There are literally hundreds of possible variables in SRCDS, many of which have no effect on a TF2 server.
 To simplify this guide I’ll provide you with a very simple sample server config file and talk about some of the more important variables.
 For a more complete list see [the complete list](http://www.dodbits.com/downloads/cvars/TF2/Team_Fortress_2_cvar_list_a-z.htm).

 #### Basic server configuration file